 Infants that have been growing too slowly during pregnancy have a birth weight, length and head circumference that fall below the 10th centile (length is not routinely recorded as it is difficult to measure accurately).
 Therefore, all their measurements are less than would be expected for their gestational age.

-These small infants are called growth-restricted (or growth-retarded) infants as they have suffered fetal growth restriction (intra-uterine growth retardation).
+These small infants are called growth-restricted infants as they have suffered fetal growth restriction (used to be called intra-uterine growth retardation).
 It is very useful to measure the head circumference of all underweight-for-gestational-age infants because it helps to identify those infants who are growth restricted (grown too slowly).

 In poor communities the commonest cause of low birth weight is slow fetal growth.

-Growth-restricted infants have a head circumference below the 10th centile.
+Growth-restricted infants have both a birth weight and a head circumference below the 10th centile.

 Some infants lose weight in the last few weeks of pregnancy because the placenta is not supplying them with enough food from the mother.
 As a result of the weight lost, these infants have loose, dry, peeling skin and thin arms and legs at birth.
 They look as if they have been starved and are called wasted infants.
 Post-term infants are often wasted.
 Weight loss (wasting) during the last weeks of pregnancy can therefore be identified by examining the infant.